2nd Friday Potlucks are back!

 - December 8 – 605 Iowa St, Oak Park hosted by Paul Loux and Brad Craig

 A special thanks to 2022 hosts Mary Anne Mohanraj and Kevin Whyte who hosted OPALGA+ in April 2022; Kelly Soprych who hosted in May and again in September 2022; Ron Roman and Doug Cotsamire who hosted in June; and Rick Wagner and John Sahl who opened their garden to us in July; Bob Personett and Alan Hommerding who collected school supplies in August at their house; John Becvar and Jim Walsh who hosted outside in October; Paul Loux and Brad Craig in November; and Janice Marin and Bailey Abbe in December.

-In 2023, we thank Cheryl Knecht for hosting February at the School House Kitchen & Studio in River Forest; and Richard Marritt and Steve Oldham who hosted in their Frank Lloyd Wright home in Riverside in March; Sarah Corbin who hosted in April and Mary Anne Mohanraj family who hosted in May 2023.
+In 2023, we thank Cheryl Knecht for hosting February at the School House Kitchen & Studio in River Forest; Richard Marritt and Steve Oldham who hosted in their Frank Lloyd Wright home in Riverside in March; Sarah Corbin who hosted in April; Mary Anne Mohanraj family who hosted in May 2023; Rick Wagner and John Sahli who hosted in their house and backyard garden in June; Bob Stoner and Steve Haught who hosted over 50 of us in July; and Bob Personett and Alan Hommerding who helped us collect household supply donations for Sarah’s Inn during the August 2023 potluck they hosted.

 Interested in hosting?